TrueBlocks/trueblocks-docs/content/blog/medium-posts/011-Accounting-for-the-Revolution.md

 #### Let’s Look at a Chart

 ![](/blog/medium-posts/img/011-Accounting-for-the-Revolution-007.png)
-undefined

 I think you can see from the chart that through the month of January and into mid-February the price of a transaction in both ether (finneys) and dollars (cents) tracked each other quite closely.

 Near the end of February, we see the prices starting to diverge.
-We at QuickBlocks believe this is because the price of ether per US dollar changes much faster than the gasPrice miners are willing to accept to process a transaction.
+We at TrueBlocks believe this is because the price of ether per US dollar changes much faster than the gasPrice miners are willing to accept to process a transaction.
 Furthermore, while both Parity and Mist allow the user to adjust the provided gasPrice, we don’t believe their default gasPrice changes effectively (although what the word ‘effectively’ means here is hard to say).

 One can see the cost of gas per transaction in finneys lowering in recent days, but that price is not lowering as quickly as the price of ether vs. US dollar is rising, thus the divergence.